Tinkoff/gatling-picatinny/README.md

 Phone feeder with custom formats with file

-Creat file with formats, for example RESOURCES/phoneTemplates/ru.json
+Creates file with formats, for example RESOURCES/phoneTemplates/ru.json
 ```json
 {
   "formats": [